Orange-OpenSource/ods-charts/README.md

 ## Versioning

-For transparency into our release cycle and in striving to maintain backward compatibility, Boosted is maintained under [the Semantic Versioning guidelines](https://semver.org/).
+For transparency into our release cycle and in striving to maintain backward compatibility, ODS Charts is maintained under [the Semantic Versioning guidelines](https://semver.org/).
 Sometimes we screw up, but we adhere to those rules whenever possible.

 See [the Releases section of our GitHub project](https://github.com/Orange-OpenSource/ods-charts/releases) for changelogs for each release version of ODS Charts.